tc39/proposal-optional-chaining/README.md

 </dd>

-<dt>The feature looks like an error suppression operator, right?</dt>
+<dt id="is-this-error-suppression">The feature looks like an error suppression operator, right?</dt>

 <dd>